SoftwareUdvikling2020/Mini-Project-1-Web-Services-and-API/README.md

 - The application can convert temperatures from celsius to fahrenheit and back.

 We have made the frontend/client application in angular and the rest service in java with springboot.
 The rest service is making the temperature convertion by asking an open SOAP service from w3
+SOAP implementation is made with java.net library

 ### installation instructions